pasqualepalombo/foodme/README.md

 # Food me!
 ## Instructions
-To launch the application:
+To launch the application:<br/>
-1 - Download the entire project
+1 - Download the entire project<br/>
-2 - Make sure Node.js and Angular v19+ are installed
+2 - Make sure Node.js and Angular v19+ are installed<br/>
-3 - Open any terminal, navigate to the frontend folder, and run "ng serve -o"
+3 - Open any terminal, navigate to the frontend folder, and run "ng serve -o"<br/>

 ## Dev logs
 1. App init